zauvik/LARAVEL_BASIC_CRUD/README.md

 8. ulala projek meniko has started sucessfully.
 XD tq for your attention all.

 ## If you are pooseng or need consult for final project
+1. if you want zauvik contact, you will found at ngulicode.com
-contact us at ngulicode.com for zauvik contact if you wanna ajik contact, you can found here +6282138308595
+2. if you wanna ajik contact, you can found here +6282138308595